 THCV, or tetrahydrocannabivarin, is one of over a hundred different cannabinoids produced by the hemp plant.

 Let’s get a little more technical for a moment.
 THCV is the activated, or decarboxylated, form of tetrahydrocannabivarin acid (THCVa) and is non-intoxicating.
 THCV is a dose-dependent CB1 agonist and antagonist and a CB2 agonist.
-THCV also interacts with many transient receptor potential (TRP) channels, as both an agonist and antagonist1.
-Long story short is that there could be a lot of potential uses for THCV, some of which we’ll discuss below.
+It also interacts with many transient receptor potential (TRP) channels, as both an agonist and antagonist1.
+Long story short: there could be a lot of potential uses for THCV, some of which we’ll discuss below.

 Where Can I Find THCV?